A bare foot was a sign of sensuousness, luxury, and pleasure.

 When dealing with the foot, the midline is relative to the foot itself.
 Therefore, the midline of the

-foot divides the 2nd and 3rd toe.
+foot divides the 2nd and 3rd toe.3.
+The single plane motions of the foot:

 A. Abduction and adduction: These movements occur in the transverse plane.
 The foot abducts when it rotates laterally (i.e. away from the centre).
 It adducts when it rotates medially (i.e. towards the centre.)